VirtCode/pusta/docs/structure/variables/modifiers.md

 ## Syntax

 The syntax of modifiers is pretty straight forward.
-When specifying a variable, one can append a modifier at the end of it.
+When specifying a variable, one can append a modifier at the end of it, separated by a colon (`:`).
 The arguments are specified inside of braces which can be omitted if there are none:

 ```
-is_laptop = %% pusta.hostname:contains("laptop-") %%
+%% pusta.hostname:contains("laptop-") %%
-display_name = %% pusta.hostname:case-upper %%
+%% pusta.hostname:case-upper %%
 ```

 Modifiers can be chained and take other variables with modifiers as parameters, to create some more interesting results:

 ```
-border_color = %% pusta.hostname:eq(hostnames.pc):and(pusta.username:lower-case:eq("feanor")) %%
+%% pusta.hostname:eq(hostnames.pc):and(pusta.username:lower-case:eq("feanor")) %%
 ```

 ## Available